What are the steps of effective workplace management?

 Workplace Management Stage 3: Terminations

 As employers, we all know how difficult this stage of workplace management can be.
 Whether you are terminating within the minimum employment period, terminating for genuine redundancy or terminating summarily (immediately) due to misconduct; you need to be certain that you are following a compliant and thought out process in order to protecting your business from possible claims.
-Imagine being able to follow a simple yet compliant step-by-step process when terminating an employees, knowing that process was created by a group of HR experts and professionals.
+Imagine being able to follow a simple yet compliant step-by-step process when terminating an employee, knowing that process was created by a group of HR experts and professionals.

 Following a thought out and compliant process when terminating an employee has been proven to assist you in undertaking these often challenging processes, and greatly reduce your chance of receiving a claim from your employees (past or present).
 Not only can we assist you in conducting a “safe” termination, but we can advise you if the process you have followed is sufficient to end an employee’s employment, always aiming to mitigate your risk of a potential claim.